sketchplugins/plugin-directory/README.md

 - [Sketch Mouse Pointers](https://github.com/stuartromanek/sketch-mouse-pointers), by Stuart Romanek: Add Mouse Pointers to Sketch.
 - [Sketch Nearest 8](https://github.com/acollurafici/sketch-nearest-8), by Anthony Collurafici: Sketch Plugin to round shape size to the nearest multiple of 8
 - [Sketch Nib UI Template Plugin](https://github.com/romannurik/sketch-nibuitemplateplugin), by Roman Nurik: A template/example Sketch plugin with a UI built in Interface Builder and connected to CocoaScript through black magic
-- [Sketch Notebook](https://github.com/marcosvidal/sketch-notebook), by Marcos Vidal: Sketch Plugin to make documenting design easier.
+- [Sketch Notebook](http://marcosvid.al/sketch-notebook), by Marcos Vidal: Sketch Plugin to make documenting design easier.
 - [Sketch Nudge](https://github.com/design4use/gb-sketch-nudge), by German Bauer: Nudge ↓ ← ↑ → by a customizable number of pixels
 - [Sketch Page Helpers](https://github.com/ribot/sketch-page-helpers), by ribot: This plugin includes a few simple actions to make managing pages easier in Sketch.
 - [Sketch Palettes](https://github.com/andrewfiorillo/sketch-palettes), by Andrew Fiorillo: Sketch plugin that lets you save and load colors in the color picker
 - [Sketch Plugin Scripts](https://github.com/makzan/sketch-plugin-scripts), by Thomas Seng Hin Mak: Some scripts for the Mac Sketch app, including "Blend Steps", "Simple Pattern" and "Fill Artboard".
 - [Sketch Plugin Scripts](https://github.com/kumo/sketch-plugin-scripts), by Robert Clarke: A couple of scripts for the Sketch app.
+- [Sketch Plugins](https://github.com/joshwayne/jw-sketch-plugins), by Josh Wayne: Josh Wayne's plugins for Sketch.
+So far, it includes two very interesting commands for working with text layers.
 - [Sketch Plugins](https://github.com/buscarini/sketch-plugins), by José Manuel Sánchez: Plugins for Bohemian Coding Sketch, including "Duplicate to All Artboards" and "Golden Ratio".
 - [Sketch Plugins](https://github.com/alessndro/sandros-sketch-plugins), by Alessandro: A library of Sketch Plugins aimed towards working with horizontal/vertical grid layouts and typography.
-- [Sketch Plugins](https://github.com/joshwayne/jw-sketch-plugins), by Josh Wayne: Josh Wayne's plugins for Sketch.
-So far, it includes two very interesting commands for working with text layers.
 - [Sketch Plugins by Cemre Güngör](https://github.com/cemre/cemre-sketch-plugins), by Cemre Güngör: Sketch plugins by Cemre Güngör.
 - [Sketch Preview](https://github.com/marcisme/sketch-preview), by Marc Schwieterman: This Sketch plugin provides a preview command (⌘P) that will open a specially named slice in Skala Preview.
 The plugin works by exporting the first slice named Preview to Sketch's cache directory and opening that file in Skala Preview.
 - [Sketch Resize](https://github.com/antonstrand/sketch-resize), by Anton Strand: Use one layer or the artboard as a template to resize other layers.
+- [Sketch Runner](http://sketchrunner.com), by sketchrunner: Speed up your Sketch workflow
 - [Sketch Scripts](https://github.com/samdeane/sketch-scripts), by Sam Deane: Scripts for Sketch, by another one of the Bohemian Coding guys.
 - [Sketch Server](https://github.com/matt-curtis/sketch-server), by Matt Curtis: A Sketch Plugin that creates a local web server for your Sketch Documents.
 - [Sketch Speaker](https://github.com/marcosvidal/sketch-speaker), by Marcos Vidal: Making Sketch talk...